What is the Active Bystander Introduction workshop?

 Who will lead the workshop?

 The workshops are delivered by a team of facilitators based in the Dean of Students' office.
 The facilitators are experienced in this area and have been trained in delivering this specific content.

 You can contact the Programme Manager via CVEP@Warwick.ac.uk.

 The programme this workshop provides an introduction to is evidence-based and was developed by Public Health England, various experts in this field, and students from the University of the West of England.

 It has subsequently been redeveloped for the University of Warwick by the staff and student community at Warwick.

 Yes.
 All Heads of Department are aware of this course and support student participation.

-9. I'm not a perpetrator of sexual misconduct, abuse, or violence - why should I take the time to volunteer?
+I'm not a perpetrator of unacceptable behaviour - why should I take part?

-10. Have any Warwick students been involved in developing the programme at all?
+Have Warwick students been involved in developing the programme?

 Yes!
-Previous students who took the course would recommend it to others.
-We've also been working with students to ensure the content is relevant to your everyday experience.
+We work with students to ensure the content is relevant to students' everyday experiences.